-- 1. Provide a comprehensive understanding of algorithmic thinking and its practical applications. - 2.
-Explore algorithmic paradigms including brute force, divide-and-conquer, dynamic programming and heuristics in solving complex problems.
+- 1. To provide students with a thorough understanding of algorithmic thinking and its practical applications in solving real-world problems. - 2.
+To explore various algorithmic paradigms, including brute force, divide-and-conquer, dynamic programming, and heuristics, in addressing and solving complex problems.